 Whether a student is developing new friendships, making career choices, exploring spirituality or working through personal struggles, CIRs and JIRs are readily available to meet for one-on-one conversations.
-Students can also access a Chaplain On-Call twenty-four hours a day during the academic year (except when the University is closed) by calling 202-677-0361.
+Students can also access a Chaplain On-Call anytime after hours (5pm-9am, and weekends) during the academic year (except when the University is closed) by calling 202-677-0361.

 In addition to offering individual support and guidance, CIRs and JIRs open up their homes weekly for students to meet with friends and unwind over homemade snacks.
 CIRs and JIRs also provide opportunities for students to engage with social justice issues, foster personal health and wellness and build community.